-As I have said before this is not about prioritising speed over rigour, as the authorisation process is just the beginning of the regulatory and supervisory relationship, and our experience is that going through the gate too swiftly often presents issues on the other side.
+As I have said before this is not about prioritising speed over rigour - for the authorisation process is just the beginning of the regulatory and supervisory relationship, and our experience is that going through the gate too swiftly often presents issues on the other side.

 Recognising that better prepared firms find the authorisation process the most straightforward, in addition to increasing the efficiency and transparency of our own processes we have improved our communications and have set clearer expectations for firms.
-This aims to deliver better and more complete applications to the benefit of both the applicants and the Central Bank, increasing the efficiency of the gate, while maintaining its robustness.
+This aims to deliver better and more complete applications to the benefit of both sides - increasing the efficiency of the gate, while maintaining its robustness.

-Through this new report, we are providing further transparency to all stakeholders.
-The report sets out how we discharge and continue to refine our authorisation mandate by:

-- Providing information on our authorisation framework and risk appetite; - Explaining our priorities and expectations of applicant firms; - Providing insight into the operation of the F&P regime; and - Outlining the key challenges that we see for firms seeking authorisation.
+Through this new report we are providing further transparency to all stakeholders.
+The report sets out how we discharge and continue to refine our authorisation mandate; by providing information on our authorisation framework and risk appetite; by explaining our priorities and expectations of applicant firms; by providing insight into the operation of the F&P regime; and by outlining the key challenges that we see for firms seeking authorisation.
 We hope it is useful for all stakeholders, and complements our other engagements and publications.

-Looking ahead, enhancing how we regulate and supervise across all sectors is a strategic priority of the Central Bank.
+Looking ahead, enhancing how we regulate and supervise across all sectors is a strategic priorities of the Central Bank.
 This includes continuing to enhance our authorisation processes, in terms of clarity, predictability and transparency for those seeking to be authorised.
 We will continue to improve our own process as well as our engagement and communication with the sector.